Intsights/sergeant/docs/worker/methods/requeue.md

 # Worker - requeue

 The `requeue` method pushes back the task to the queue without increasing the run count by one.
 The way it works is by raising a `WorkerRequeue` exception which cause the worker to interrupt.
 It means you should call `requeue` only if you have nothing more to do.
-Calling `requeue` and catching the exception will not interrupt the worker but the task would be pushed back to the queue anyway. `requeue` makes the task to be considered as a failed task.
+Calling `requeue` and catching the exception will not interrupt the worker but the task would be pushed back to the queue anyway. `requeue` makes the task to be considered as a failed task. `consumable_from` is a timestamp of when the task should be considered as a consumable task and can be popped from the queue.

 ???+ warning "Requeue from handlers"
     One should never call `requeue` from the following handlers: